 How To Make Pure Coconut Oil Soap (For Cleansing And Laundry)

 All amounts are per weight.
-You will need to use a scale for these measurements.
+You will need to use a digital scale for these measurements.

 Lathering Skin Bar (20% superfat)

 Note: Because this soap is highly superfatted it can create a very dense lather when rubbed directly on skin.
-For a light, bubbly effect I recommend lathering with a natural sponge.
+For a light, bubbly effect I recommend lathering with a natural sponge like this one.